 Whether blogger-author or business owner, you’ll want to capture your visitor emails with a valuable offer… we call these ‘lead magnets’.
 I have one about a Niche Marketing email course.

 A lot of authors think they’ll just start writing a blog, but forget that 90% of their online visitors will forget about them not long after they visit.
 A Lead Magnet and email follow-ups allow us to build up a rapport and give value before they make any big decisions, like buying your book.
-It takes a little while to get used to inserting forms and setting autoresponders, but you will find the best email marketing systems also have the easiest interfaces.
+It takes a little while to get used to inserting forms and setting autoresponders, but you will find the best email marketing systems also have the easiest interfaces, like Mailchimp, Aweber or Vision6.

-For SumoMe, you get the list builder app and can opt for lots of types of sign-up forms on various web pages.
+For Sumo, you get the list builder app and can opt for various types of sign-up forms on your web pages.
 But to truly integrate the forms with your email, you’ll need either Zapier rules or use Mailchimp or Aweber.
 You soon get the ‘upgrade now’ reminder, and the upgrade is about $280 I think.

 Author Blog Summary

-- Use WordPress on a self-hosted domain (e.g. yourname.com)
+- Use WordPress on a self-hosted domain (e.g. yourname.com, yourbrand.com.au)

 - Use it to steadily promote books, social share your own articles, and upload a media kit (high res photos of both YOU and the book/s)